tienbian/blog-starter-app/_posts/dotnet_part1.md

 }
 ```
 ## Test Authenticate API
-You can test Register API with this call
+You can test Register API with this call.
 Password required format is set default by Identity.
 ```sh
 curl --location --request POST 'https://localhost:7273/api/v1/authenticate/register' \